1979 (song): Music video

 The music video for "1979" was directed by the team of Jonathan Dayton and Valerie Faris, who had previously directed the music video for "Rocket".
 Originally, the band approached another director (possibly Spike Jonze) to film the video for "1979".
 The original idea was that all the band members were residents in an alien hotel and they were all going to have specially made alien-elephant masks.
 This concept would have cost over US$1 million to film, and was not produced.

 The video follows a day in the life of disaffected suburban teenagers driving around in a 1972 Dodge Charger.
 It is based on a concept Corgan created, featuring an idealized version of teenage life, while also trying to capture the feeling of being bored in the Chicago suburbs, where Corgan grew up.
 In the video the Dodge Charger has Illinois license plates, although in the driving scenes the mountains of California are visible in the background shots.
 Originally, Corgan wanted a scene of violence, in which the convenience store was trashed by the teens at the end of the video, but Dayton and Faris convinced him to go for something tamer.
 Corgan appears throughout the video in the backseat of a car, and the other band members have small parts in the video; James Iha appears as a convenience store clerk, D'arcy Wretzky as an irate neighbor, Jimmy Chamberlin as a policeman, and the band also appears in the party scene.
 Band manager "Gooch" plays Jimmy's partner.

 Upon finishing the video shoot, the band flew to New York to perform.
 However, all tapes of the footage were accidentally left sitting on top of a car, and were lost as the driver departed.
 The group later flew back to re-shoot the party scene.

 The "1979" video was highly acclaimed.
 It won the MTV Video Music Award for Best Alternative Video in 1996.
 It was one of Canadian cable television music channel MuchMusic's Countdown number-one videos of 1996.
 Billy Corgan considers it the Pumpkins' best video, calling it "the closest we've ever come to realizing everything we wanted."

 The video for the 1998 song "Perfect" is a sequel to the video for "1979", and involves the same characters who are now older.
-The incident with the loss of the original footage is parodied in one of the later video's final scenes, in which a cassette tape is left on top of a car and falls off as a character drives out of a parking lot at high speed, and is subsequently destroyed by another vehicle.
+The incident with the loss of the original footage is parodied in one of the later video's final scenes, in which a cassette tape is left on top of a car and falls off as a character drives out of a parking lot at high speed, and is subsequently destroyed by a police vehicle.